 Key stage 3 overview

-Students in years seven to nine complete a rolling ten-week rotation in art, music, computer science/iMedia and health and nutrition.
+Students in years seven and eight complete a rolling ten-week rotation in art, drama, computer science/iMedia and fitness and nutrition.

 Key Stage 4 Overview